djlucas123456/Dell-G3-3779-Mojave-Catalina-Clover-/README.md

 	- Full speed SATA3 and NVMe SSD
 	- Functional sleep mode when closed
 	- Replace FAKESMC with VirtualSMC
 	- Trackpad supports gestures.
-Works on VoodooI2C (If you have trouble booting, delete the VoodooI2C + VoodooI2CHID and ApplePS2SmartTouchPad files from the Clover-Kext-Others folder and replace it with VoodooPS2Controller).
+Works on VoodooI2C (If you have trouble booting the system.
+Delete the VoodooI2C + VoodooI2CHID files from the Clover-Kext-Others folder).
 Trackpad works better on VoodooI2C than on VoodooPS2Controller

 # Untest or Not Working
 * SD Reader